Iterable/iterable-swift-sdk/README.md

 ## Manual installation

-Attached to the release you will find two framework bundles.
+Attached to the release, you will find two framework bundles.

 ```
 IterableSDK.framework